 3] Repair or Reset Microsoft Edge

 Following that, click on Repair button.
-It takes a couple of moment to get everything done.
+It takes a couple of moments to get everything done.
 If this does not help, use the Reset option.

 4] Reinstall UWP apps